QuentinRa/blog.quentinra.dev/box/art/canva.md

 1. The script will select the tab "images" and navigate to it (`images`).

-2. The script will swap the list view (`layout`)
+2. The script will swap the list view (see `layout`)

-3. Then, we will start the main job (`await doJob()`)
+3. Then, we will start the main job (see `await doJob()`)

 ##### For the main job, what I do is

-1. Fetching the first delete icon (`popup`)
+1. Fetching the first delete icon (see `popup`)

-2. It will open a popup with restore/delete permanently the associated element.
-The script waits **0.8s** for the popup to open, then click on delete permanently (`deleteNode`)
+2. It will open a popup to restore/delete permanently the associated element.
+The script waits for **0.8s** for the popup to open, then click on delete permanently (see `deleteNode`)

 3. The script will wait for **0.8s** for the big popup with the last confirmation to open.
-Then, it will check the checkbox saying that it may break your designs (`checkbox`)
+Then, it will check the checkbox saying that it may break your designs (see `checkbox`)

-4. The script will wait **0.4s**, and then press the confirmation button (`confirmation`)
+4. The script will wait for **0.1s**, and then press the confirmation button (see `confirmation`)

-5. Finally, the script will wait **0.4s**, and start again
+5. Finally, the script will wait for **0.4s**, and start again

-> It's worth noting that the script won't work if the code has changed.
-It was working as of December 2022.
+> It's worth noting that the script won't work if the page has changed.
+It was still working in December 2022.

 <br>